MattivdWeem/php-watch/README.md

 ##### Run the code

-Just execute: `php watch.php` In your terminal, this will start the watcher.
+Just execute: `./watch` In your terminal, this will start the watcher.